BUSINESS DISSOLUTION IN CALGARY

 DISSOLUTION OF TRADE NAME OR PARTNERSHIP $199

-The flat rate does apply to complicated situations and does not include GST, disbursements (if any), consultations and extra services.
+Corporate registry fees are included.
+The flat rate does not apply to complicated transactions and does not include GST, consultations and extra services.
+Rush fees apply when first draft is required in less than 2 weeks.

 Flat fees do not include GST.